chaos-mesh/website/versioned_docs/version-2.7.3/uninstallation.md

 ## Uninstall Chaos Mesh Manually

-If you installed Chaos Mesh by script `install.sh`, or you modified some configurations and components after Chaos Mesh installed, or you meet some troubles when uninstalling Chaos Mesh, here are some steps could help you to uninstall Chaos Mesh manually.
+If you installed Chaos Mesh using the `install.sh` script, modified some configurations or components after installation, or ran into problems when uninstalling Chaos Mesh, the following steps can help you uninstall Chaos Mesh manually.

 ### Step 1: Clean Up Chaos Experiments

-Before uninstall Chaos Mesh, please make sure that all the chaos experiments are deleted.
-You could list chaos related objects by executing:
+Before uninstalling Chaos Mesh, make sure that all the chaos experiments are deleted.
+You can list the chaos-related objects by executing:

 ```shell
 for i in $(kubectl api-resources | grep chaos-mesh | awk '{print $1}'); do kubectl get $i -A; done
 ```

-Once you make sure that all the chaos experiments are deleted, you can uninstall Chaos Mesh.
+Once you are sure that all the chaos experiments have been deleted, you can uninstall Chaos Mesh.

 ### Step 2: Remove Chaos Mesh Workloads

-There are usually several kind of components as Chaos Mesh installed:
+A typical Chaos Mesh installation includes several kinds of components:

-- A `Deployment` called `chaos-controller-manager`, it is the controller/reconciler for Chaos Mesh.
+- A `Deployment` named `chaos-controller-manager`, which serves as the controller and reconciler for Chaos Mesh.
-- A `DaemonSet` called `chaos-daemon`, it is the agent for Chaos Mesh on each Kubernetes worker node.
+- A `DaemonSet` named `chaos-daemon`, which acts as the Chaos Mesh agent on each Kubernetes worker node.
-- A `Deployment` called `chaos-dashboard`, the WebUI for Chaos Mesh.
+- A `Deployment` named `chaos-dashboard`, which provides the Web UI for Chaos Mesh.
-- A `Deployment` called `chaos-dns-server`, it is the DNS proxy server, only occurs with you enable the DNSChaos feature.
+- A `Deployment` named `chaos-dns-server`, which is a DNS proxy server that is deployed only if you enable the DNSChaos feature.

 You should remove these workload objects.

-Then delete their corresponding `Service`s:
+Then delete their corresponding `Service` objects:

 - chaos-daemon
 - chaos-dashboard